AC Merate: Club story

 Just after the end of WW2 a football team was added to the gymnastic group.
 In 1923 that team entered the Italian Football Federation Federazione Italiana Giuoco Calcio (F.I.G.C.) starting by the humblest league (Lombardy Regional Divisione 4).

 In 1928 the football team got out of "Certantes" and founded a football devoted team named Associazione Sportiva Merate.
 That team attended several times the top regional level before being promoted to Division 4 (Promozione Interregionale) early 50s but never reached Divisione 3 (Serie C).
-Some 50 years later got back to Division 4 (Serie D) from which got back to Eccellenza (top regional level) at the end of last year (2007–08).
+Some 50 years later got back to Division 4 (Serie D) from which got back to Eccellenza (top regional level) and then in Promozione.

+In 2014 A.C.Merate unified with F.C.Cernusco L. 1969 located in Cernusco Lombardone that was in Terza Categoria forming A.C.D.
+Brianza Cernusco Merate that in the last year of its existence was in Promozione.

+Later on, in 2020, A.C.D.
+Brianza unified with Olginatese (in the last year, in Serie D) in Olginate forming U.S.D.
+Brianza Olginatese, now in Eccellenza.